sksamuel/tribune/README.md

 supposed to leverage the compiler to create more robust code?

 When we validate something, we are adding information.
-If we validate that a string is a valid email, we have added the "is valid" assertion to the original string.
+If we validate that a string is a valid email, we have added the "is an email" assertion to the original string.
 When we validate and then continue with the original types, we are not passing that extra information to the caller.
-Why aren't we using the rich type system of a compiled language to help us catch validation errors.
+Why aren't we using the rich type system of a compiled language to help us catch validation errors?

-If we could indicate through types that our input had already been validated, then we could trust that input.
+If we indicate through types that our input had already been validated, then we could trust that input.
 One way to do this is to have a type that represents the "checked and validated" result of the original input.

 This is what we mean when we say _parsing not validating_.

 ### Parsers

 In Tribune, a parser is a function from an input type to a valid or invalid result.
+A valid result contains the _parsed_ type and should be a wrapper type that indicates the extra validation that has been performed.
+An invalid result
-A valid result contains the `Validated` type, and an invalid result contains one or more errors in the form of a `NonEmptyList`.
+contains one or more errors in the form of a `NonEmptyList`.
 Note that _Validated_ and _NonEmptyList_ are [Arrow](https://arrow-kt.io/) types.